AtharvaKulkarniIT/SimpleCafeManagementSystem-in-c/README.md

     ./cafe_management
     ```

 3. Follow the on-screen instructions to navigate the admin or customer menu.
+Admin username is "admin" and the password set is "admin@cafe".

 ## License